posva/pinia-colada/docs/quick-start.md

 const {
   // we use the async version of the mutation so ContactDetail
-  // can use the async status to disable a form mutateAsync, status, error,
+  // can use the asyncStatus to disable a form mutateAsync, asyncStatus, error,
 } = useMutation({
   key: (contact) => ['contacts', contact.id],